hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 but some details (i.e. exact formats, responses) are omitted for clarity.

 ### Joining a channel
-A channel is joined providing the OSN with a config block:
+A channel is joined by providing the OSN with a config block:

   ```Join channel-name channel-config-block```